 Nova Scotia Power activated its Emergency Operations Centre

-HALIFAX – Nova Scotia Power activated its Emergency Operations Centre (EOC) at 12 p.m. today, (NOVEMBER 28) in advance of an impending storm.
+HALIFAX, NS – Nova Scotia Power activated its Emergency Operations Centre (EOC) at 12 p.m. today, (NOVEMBER 13) in advance of an impending nor’easter.

-“Weather forecasts are calling for a messy mix of heavy wet snow, rain and strong wind gusts upwards of 90 to 110 km/h in areas across the province, beginning tonight and carrying into Thursday,” said Matt Drover, Nova Scotia Power’s Storm Lead.
-“We’re preparing for the storm by positioning power line crews and forestry teams across the province, and we’re staffing up our Customer Care Centre.
+“Weather forecasts are calling for heavy rain and strong wind gusts upwards of 80 to 100 km/h, beginning on Tuesday night and carrying into Wednesday,” said Matt Drover, Nova Scotia Power’s storm lead.
+“In preparation, we’re positioning powerline crews and forestry teams across the province, and we’re staffing up our Customer Care Centre.
 We continue to closely monitor weather forecasts, and we will have crews staged throughout the province so that we can respond to affected customers as quickly as possible.”

 The EOC provides centralized coordination for outage restoration planning and response, as well as liaison with the Nova Scotia Emergency Management Office (EMO).
 It is staffed with employees representing all aspects of the company.

-“Based on the current weather forecast, we expect this storm could cause power outages in communities across the province.
+“Based on the current storm track and forecasted winds, we expect this storm could cause power outages particularly along the South Shore, Halifax Metro, and the northeastern area of the province, into Cape Breton.
 Typically, with forecasted wind gusts above 80 km/h, we see outages caused by trees contacting or falling on power lines,” said Drover.
-“Heavy wet snow can also cause issues as trees are weighed down onto power lines, and the snowfall may result in challenging travel conditions for restoration crews.
-We encourage people to monitor their local weather forecasts and prepare accordingly.
+“Freezing temperatures are also forecast beginning overnight tonight and into Wednesday.
+We encourage people to monitor their local weather forecasts and make preparations accordingly.
 We will be ready to begin restoration efforts as soon as it’s safe to do so.”

 Nova Scotia Power is also proactively coordinating with electrical inspectors to streamline the repair process for customers who may incur damage to their meter mast as a result of the storm.
 If a customer’s electrical equipment becomes damaged, customers need a certified electrician to make repairs before Nova Scotia Power can safely restore power.